uralys/fox/docs/exporting/export.md

 include_filter="override.cfg"
 ```

-Then, when exporting, it will apply Godot CLI option `--export-release`, `--export-debug`, or `--export-pack`.
+Then, when exporting, it will apply Godot CLI option `--export-release` or `--export-debug` depending on the `env` you've set.

 ## additional options